scatcher/one-app-core/README.md

 There are Primarily this is a  combination of the AngularJS $http service we've extended Marc Anderson's SPServices library to negotiate with SharePoint's SOAP web services.
 This allows us to create solutions for SharePoint 2007+;

 SharePoint then acts only as a authentication and data storage mechanism and allows us to create a completely unique application (SPA) using AngularJS and SharePoint.
-Common resources shared by all OneApp (mix of SharePoint and AngularJS) instances with a
+Common resources shared by all spAngular (mix of SharePoint and AngularJS) instances with a

 Instead of using Angular's $http service we've extended Marc Anderson's SPServices library to negotiate with SharePoint's SOAP web services.
 This allows us to create solutions for SharePoint 2007+;